Coral reef protection: Sediment

 Sediment pollution from land has severe consequences for coral reef ecosystems.
 However, even along one coastline, separate reefs can experience different water flow conditions that affect sediment distribution.
 A 2015 study assessed sediment from two streambeds less than a mile apart on the island of Lānaʻi, Hawaii.
 One site experienced quick-moving currents that efficiently flushed away sediment, protecting the reef, while the other was subjected to currents and wave conditions that allowed sediment to be continuously re-suspended in the water, starving the reef of light.

 Overfishing

 The vast biodiversity of coral reefs consequently create an abundant fishing area for locals.
 This leads to overfishing of reef herbivore organisms which makes the coral reefs more vulnerable and unable to recover from large environmental disturbances.
 Unfortunately, most marine ecologists expect future oceans to be more overfished than now.

+Currently, the majority of overfishing is done by commercial fishing companies.
+Local fisheries have a minimal impact on the health of the ocean in comparison additionally, local fishermen are increasingly replaced by commercial companies.
+Oftentimes, illegal industrial fishing ships will cast wide nets in the water, capturing large amount of sea life.
+These nets will drag across the ocean and coral reefs, destroying them in the process.
+Lots of by-catch occurs in this process.
+These nets can also become detached from the ship and become ghost nets and end up catching and trading sea life.
+These nets can remain in the ocean for hundreds of years.